mohammed412anas/Exprao/README.md

 #### My Orders and User Profile pages
 This page contain the personal details of user and the history of the orders the user made.
 ### Tools and Technologies Used
+The tech stack includes ReactJS for frontend and Node, Express for backend along with MySQL for database.
+### Installation